-Fill your sink with warm water, add enough soap (dishwashing detergent works great) to make it sudsy, then submerge your gloves.
+Soak in the sink.
+Fill your sink with warm water, add enough soap (dishwashing detergent works great) to make it sudsy, then submerge your weight-lifting gloves.
 Massage each glove, making sure to squeeze water through each finger, and use your hands to scrub off any grime.

+Flip 'em inside out.
 That'll make it easier to clean the inside.
 Just rinse and repeat the same routine you followed for the outside.
 If the gloves still smell post-massage, let them soak in the sudsy water for an hour or so before going in for another scrub.
 Then rinse them thoroughly to avoid leaving behind any irritating residue.

-If washing them by hand isn't doing the trick, throw the gloves into the washing machine on a gentle wash setting (make sure any Velcro straps are securely fastened to prevent them from catching on clothes).
+Toss in the machine.
+If washing them by hand isn't doing the trick, throw the weight-lifting gloves into the washing machine on a gentle wash setting (make sure any Velcro straps are securely fastened to prevent them from catching on clothes).
 Let them air-dry so they keep their shape, and stick to drying indoors-putting them in direct sun can weaken the fibers, allowing them to lose their shape faster.